 Acts of Nature may cover these natural events:

 When purchasing an insurance policy for your car, be sure that the essential AON car insurance add-ons are added to your package.
 Some policies may not include coverage for flooding or earthquakes, so keep an eye out for the AON exclusions.

-Only a few car insurance companies in the Philippines offer a personal effects coverage, an add-on that covers damage or loss of personal belongings.
+Only a few car insurance companies in the Philippines offer personal effects coverage, an add-on that covers damage or loss of personal belongings.
 This benefit is useful if you often keep valuable items inside your vehicle, like your laptop or camera, for example.
-This car-insurance add on may fully cover the items stolen from inside your car.
+This car insurance add-on may fully cover the items stolen from inside your car.

 Yes, some comprehensive car insurance policies cover vehicle damage due to riots and protest actions on the streets.
 In a country where people freely express their political beliefs, things can get nasty for your car if it happens to be just there in the scene.

 With Riots, Strikes, and Civil Commotion (RSCC) coverage, your car insurance company may pay for the repairs for dents from kicking, scratches, broken mirrors, shattered windows and windshields, and other forms of damage caused by riots.

 Remember during the second EDSA Revolution in 2001 when Erap’s frenzied and raged supporters burned down a media-owned vehicle?
 If you live in areas like Commonwealth Avenue and Batasan in Quezon City (where the SONA is held yearly) and Mendiola (where a lot of rallies happen, too), it makes sense to get RSCC insurance coverage.